kohler/peteramati/doc/psetsjson.md

     If set explicitly to false, then students cannot see the value of `max` (graders can).
 Defaults to true.

+* `student_editable`: boolean

+    If true, then students can edit this grade.

 * `is_extra`: boolean